 Once you have established everyone’s well-being, call the police.
 While waiting for the authorities to arrive, jot down the personal information of all parties involved.
 This includes their insurance carriers and policy numbers.
 Also, make sure to get the names and phone numbers of all witnesses at the scene.
 When the police arrive, they will review the details of the accident.
 They’ll speak with each party separately and take statements before writing an official accident report.
 This document will play a major role in the claims process.

-Should You Contact the Geico Claims Department After an Accident?
+Should You Contact a Geico Claims Adjuster After an Accident?

 Yes, you are obligated to report an accident.
 Geico allows you to report the claim online, through their smartphone app, or by calling 1-800-841-3000.
 You will need to notify them of the collision, and they will want all the details you can provide.
 While insurance companies tend to want all the details about a crash immediately, it may be wise to hold back.
 Insurance companies are notorious for shortchanging policyholders, and anything you say can be used against you.
 Before discussing anything in detail, it may be in your best interest to contact a personal injury lawyer to guide you through the process.